 A flocculant simply binds all the smaller microscopic particles together so the filter can more easily pick them up.

-The shock treatment then comes in and, well, does exactly what it says.
+The shock treatment then comes in and does exactly what it says.
 It chemically shocks any algae, bacteria, or other gunk to death so it can be cleaned up better.

 Hot Tub Cloudy When Jets Are On

-When the jets are activated, they introduce a rush of air into the water, causing it to agitate and produce tiny air bubbles.
+When the jets are activated, they introduce a rush of air into the water, agitating it and producing tiny air bubbles.
 These microbubbles can often cause the water to appear cloudy or milky.

 This is a normal and temporary occurrence, and the cloudiness usually dissipates over time as the air bubbles rise to the surface and pop.
 It is important to note that cloudy water caused by the jets is typically unrelated to the water’s cleanliness or hygiene.